-A gloss from the Type-Setter: the Professor, being a man of sensitivity and a Czech, long under the heel of authoritarian rule – now Austrian, now German, lately Russian – for the Professor, incoherence is defiance; chaos is independence and as a result, though what he writes may stir the heart it communicates not to the head.
-Permit me therefore to reduce, in the notes that follow, his voluble ejaculation to something more like intelligible language.
+A gloss from the Type-Setter: the Professor, scarcely a dressy figure, though he proclaims himself a man of sensitivity – for the Professor, incoherence is defiance, in the Bohemian way – having long lain under the hobnail of authoritarian rule – now Austrian, now German, lately Russian – believing chaos is independence and as a result, though what he writes may stir the heart it communicates not to the head.

 ’Evidence for: Repton published a sketch of Norris Castle in 1805 in Peacock’s Polite Repository.
 He might first have seen the site in 1798 when he was visiting his partner of the time, John Nash, who lived next door at East Cowes Castle.
 Repton usually published with Peacock sketches of places where he had commissions.